symplely/uv-ffi/README.md

 For deeper usage understanding, see [An Introduction to libuv](https://codeahoy.com/learn/libuv/toc/).

-The following functions are present in _Windows_ `.dll`, but not in Linux _Ubuntu 20.04_ `.so`, getting `FFI\Exception: Failed resolving C function`.
-Could be CI build issue or wrong header parsing.
-Currently just focusing on Windows, the original `ext-uv` has issues of concern that needs to be fixed first.
+The following functions are present in _Windows_, but not in _Linux_.

 ```cpp
  void uv_library_shutdown(void);